ChristianPalmiero/DHT11-Controller/README.md

 ## Synthesis

 The design has been synthesised with the Vivado tool provided by Xilinx and mapped in the programmable logic part of the Zynq core of the Zybo.
-The dht11_sa-syn.tcl TCL script automates the synthesis and the boot.bif file tells the Xilinx tools what to do with the synthesis result.
+The [dht11_sa-syn.tcl](https://github.com/ChristianPalmiero/DHT11_Controller/blob/master/dht11_sa-syn.tcl) TCL script automates the synthesis.

-The primary clock "clk" comes from the 50 MHz Zynq oscillator, whose name on the Zybo reference manual is PS_CLK.
+The primary clock "clk" comes from the 50 MHz Zynq oscillator (PS_CLK).
-The "rst" synchronous active high reset comes from ???, the "btn" button is the rightmost press-button (BTN0) of the Zybo board.
+The synchronous active high reset "rst" comes from ???, the button "btn" is the rightmost press-button (BTN0) of the Zybo board.
-The four "sw" signals are mapped to the Zybo board four slide switches.
+The four "sw" input signals are mapped to the Zybo board four slide switches.
 The four "led" output signals are sent to the 4 LEDs of the Zybo board.
 Finally, the "data_in" and the "data_drv" lines ???.

-The synthesis result are in $p/top.runs/impl_1/top_wrapper.bit.
-It is a binary file that is used by the Zynq core to configure the programmable logic.
+The synthesis result are in $p/top.runs/impl_1/top_wrapper.bit, a binary file that is used by the Zynq core to configure the programmable logic.
 The result is a boot image: boot.bin.
 Two important reports have also been produced: the resources usage report ($p/top.runs/impl_1/top_wrapper_utilization_placed.rpt);
 the timing report ($p/top.runs/impl_1/top_wrapper_timing_summary_routed.rpt).